thomasgtaylor/how.wtf/content/post/2023-05-22-full-scan-of-dynamodb-table-in-python.md

 ---
-title: Full scan of DynamoDB table in Python
-date: 2023-05-22T21:35:00-04:00
 author: Thomas Taylor
+categories:
+- cloud
+date: 2023-05-22 21:35:00-04:00
 description: How to fully scan a DynamoDB table in Python
-categories:
-- Cloud
 tags:
-- AWS
+- aws
-- AWS CLI
+- aws-cli
-- Python
+- python
+title: Full scan of DynamoDB table in Python
 ---

 A full scan of DynamoDB in Python is possible by using the `LastEvaluatedKey`.